5 min read

 Digital transformation has been an ongoing process for nearly every company.
-How quickly these companies adopted new technologies, in which departments, and how they updated their processes differed by industry, creating tiers of digital pioneers and laggards.
+How quickly these companies adopted new technologies, in which departments and updated their operations differed by industry, creating tiers of digital pioneers and laggards.
 During the pandemic, however, the need for digital investment became a priority across every segment.
-As organizations were forced to go remote, some industry leaders mentioned that they accelerated their digital roadmaps by 5-7 years.
+As organizations were forced to go remote, some industry leaders mentioned accelerating their digital roadmaps by 5-7 years.

-However, it wasn’t always clear whether this trend of adopting new technologies and leveraging modern vendors actually led to business improvement and financial success.
-Were companies catching up to their competitors and did peers who adopted these digital technologies and systems actually outperform?
+However, it wasn’t always clear whether this trend of adopting new technologies and leveraging modern vendors led to business improvement and financial success.
+Were companies catching up to their competitors, and did peers who adopted these digital technologies and systems outperform?

-It’s easy to assume that companies who adapted to the modern world quicker would be more successful but organizations don’t make multi-million dollar decisions based on assumptions.
-Organizations that are considering making impactful changes needed some kind of certainty to show that these new innovations were worth the effort, time, and resources.
+It’s easy to assume that companies that adapted to the modern world quicker would be more successful, but organizations don’t make multi-million dollar decisions based on assumptions.
+Organizations considering making impactful changes needed certainty to show that these innovations were worth the effort, time, and resources.